Euphredes/Euphredes/README.txt

            Tour

 This text is two-story.
-The first floor has four rooms, starting with AUTHORITY and ending with BOUNTIFUL.
+Belowdeck has four rooms, starting with AUTHORITY and ending with BOUNTIFUL.
 I just gave you, reader, a tour of the topdeck of